Skip to the main content.

 Doulas' role in healthcare

-Doulas are non-medical professionals who provide emotional, physical, and educational support to women during childbirth and postpartum.
+Doulas are defined as non-medical professionals who provide emotional, physical, and educational support to women during childbirth and postpartum.
 Unlike doctors or nurses, doulas do not perform clinical tasks.
 Instead, their primary responsibilities revolve around offering comfort, encouragement, and assistance in understanding and navigating the birthing process.
 They advocate for the mother's wishes, assist in creating birth plans, and provide continuous labor support, including techniques for pain management and relaxation.

 HIPAA's applicability to doulas